volodymyrhudyma/blog/content/blog/2020-11-24-avoid-wasting-renders-with-reselect-in-react.md

 ## Build and Configure an App

-For better understanding of the whole concept, let's build a simple React app and connect in to Redux.
+I have read a lot of articles explaining this simple concept by using complicated examples, which may seem overwhelming for the beginners, so for the simplicity sake I have created not a typical real-world application.

+It would display an input and allow user to enter a text.
+Let's build it with React and Redux.

 **App.tsx** - contains heading and renders **User** component: